AdamRuane99/AdamRuane99/README.md

 - Research Skills in Artificial Intelligence
 - Tools and Techniques for Large-Scale Data Analytics

-## 🚀 Delving into Deep Learning and Data Engineering
+## 🚀 Delving into Deep Learning and NLP / LLMs

-Currently, I'm diving into Deep Learning.
+Currently, I'm diving into Deep Learning as well as NLP tasks and prompt engineering with LLMs.

-Additionally, I'm learning skills in Data Engineering, ensuring that data pipelines are robust, scalable, and efficient – the backbone of any successful data-driven initiative.

 ### 📫 How to Reach Me: